approdriguez/arduino-coil-gun/Theory/README.md

 ### How should I connect them?

-If you are using just one large capacitor you can avoid this section.
+(If you are using just one large capacitor you can avoid this section.)

+Capacitors connected on parallel will add capacitance together.

+For example if we have 3 capacitors, the total capacitance will be C = c1 + c2 + c3

+If you connect them in serie, the total capacitance of the circuit will be lower than any single one in the circuit.